 As we age, our eyesight can decline – vision loss in the elderly due to eye disease is a major health issue.
-By age 65, one person in three has some form of eye disease, due to the ageing process and lifestyle choices.
-Risk factors like smoking, diabetes, cardiovascular disease including high blood pressure and medications like steroids can also contribute to eye diseases.
+By age 65, one person in three has some form of eye disease, due to the ageing process, our diet and lifestyle choices.
+Risk factors like smoking, excess alcohol drinking, diabetes, cardiovascular disease including high blood pressure and medications like steroids can also contribute to eye diseases.

 Another leading cause of blindness results from retinal deterioration.
 The retina is a thin lining of cells, located at the back of the eye that receives visual images and passes them on to the brain.
 In macular disease and degeneration the vision from the central retina (macula) may become blurred or distorted with dark spots.
 With diabetes, retinopathy can cause severe loss of vision, through bleeding and swelling of the retina.